When Back Pain May Mean Arthritis

 Getting a Proper Diagnosis

-Other common sources of back pain muscle spasms, muscle fracture, abnormal curving of the spine (scoliosis), an inflamed sciatic nerve (the largest nerve in the body that runs from the lower part of the spinal cord through the buttock and down the back of the leg) or an injury to a disk (shock absorber) in the back.
+Other common sources of back pain include muscle spasms, muscle fracture, abnormal curving of the spine (scoliosis), an inflamed sciatic nerve (the largest nerve in the body that runs from the lower part of the spinal cord through the buttock and down the back of the leg) or an injury to a disk (shock absorber) in the back.

 Arthritis is difficult to self-diagnose.
 Talk with your primary care doctor as soon as possible about your symptoms.
 You may be referred to a rheumatologist or orthopedist to get an accurate diagnosis so you can get the medical care you need.
 Left undiagnosed and untreated, your condition may worsen and cause disability.